taoensso/sente/README.md

 #### Security: CSRF protection?

 **This is important**.
-Sente has support, but you'll need to do a couple things on your end:

-  1. Server-side: you'll need to use middleware like `ring-anti-forgery` to generate and check CSRF codes.
+Sente has support, but you'll need to use middleware like `ring-anti-forgery` to generate and check CSRF codes.
 The `ring-ajax-post` handler should be covered (i.e. protected).
-  2. Client-side: you'll need to pass the page's csrf code to the `make-channel-socket!` constructor.

 The [reference example project][] has a fully-baked example.